• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 A shared passion for the Proper Way

 Everything he saw, from the elegant colonial mansion with the rolling lawns , to a titled assistant to a dog named Zach on an antique leather club chair must have struck a chord with GVW that day.
-He'd go on to present Jupiters in a similar way but even more flamboyantly - right down to having the wonderful Lady Margot Stockill as his PA too
+He'd go on to present Jupiter's in a similar way but even more flamboyantly - right down to having the wonderful Lady Margot Stockill as his PA too

 The Blue Moon Company did ok but the Jupiter Drawing Room shot the lights out.

-Although we competed in different sectors, Jupiters in so called above the line and us in below the line we shared a common commitment to award winning creative work.
-Jupiters under GVW were extraordinary in this area.
-They grew through a series of creative leaps and spectacular account wins to become South Africa's most awarded agency and then very quickly to global recognition with Graham himself being inducted into the s international advertising hall of fame recognition and becoming the most awarded creative director in the 20 years of the London International Awards.
+Although we competed in different sectors, Jupiter's in so called above the line and us in below the line we shared a common commitment to award winning creative work.
+Jupiter's under GVW were extraordinary in this area.
+They grew through a series of creative leaps and spectacular account wins to become South Africa's most awarded agency and then very quickly to global recognition with Graham himself being inducted into the international advertising hall of fame recognition and becoming the most awarded creative director in the 20 years of the London International Awards.

 There's a trophy cupboard (more like a wall) in GVW's library at his home in Franschhoek that stands as a record of those days.

 including the gifted typewriter and memorable departure letter written by the copywriter Ahmed Tilly.
 Then the GVW room has references on other loves of GVW's life.
-An oil of Polly the bull-terrier who arrived unannounced at Jupiters and who would be chauffeured to and from work in GVW'S Silver Cloud 3 Rolls Royce and who would spend her days at the agency as head of security on a Chesterfield that once belonged to a hero of GVW's, Winston Churchill.
+An oil of Polly the bull-terrier who arrived unannounced at Jupiters and who would be chauffeured to and from work in GVW'S Silver Cloud 111 Rolls Royce and who would spend her days at the agency as head of security on a Chesterfield that once belonged to a hero of GVW's, Winston Churchill.
 Graham once wrote a beautiful ad about that Chesterfield

 the copy is well worth a read for anyone interested in the power of branding